Onix-works/blog-spring-jsp/README.md

 # hubs

 ### A blog site with following features:
-- Blogs posts and comments with CRUD operations
+- Blogs, posts and comments with CRUD operations
 - Form-based authentication
 - User registration
 - Field validation